DivyaLaxmi-div/DataSciecne-Projects/README.md

 - NumPy, Pandas
 - Matplotlib, Seaborn
 - Scikit-learn
-- TensorFlow / Keras (for deep learning-based projects)
+- TensorFlow / Keras (for LSTM-based forecasting)
 - Statsmodels, fbprophet (for time series forecasting)

 ## 🚀 How to Use